How to Apply

 For most applicants, the credentials described above should be sufficient to allow an admissions committee to reach a decision regarding an interview or further action on the application.
 Please do not send additional materials or information to us if they have not been requested.
 For example, reprints of recent publications, copies of master’s degree dissertations, etc. are not used by the Admissions Committee.

 The Admissions Committees will start to review applicant files a few days following the application deadline.
 It is important that all of your application materials are submitted by the deadline.
-During the week of January 9, 2017, the committees will start to contact those applicants who have been selected for an interview.
-The selected applicants will be invited to interview, at our expense, to arrive on Wednesday, March 1 and depart on Sunday, March 5, 2017.
+During early January, the committees will start to contact those applicants who have been selected for an interview.
+The selected applicants will be invited to interview, at our expense, arriving on February 28 and departing on March 5.
 This is our only interview session.
 Highly qualified applicants residing in other countries and for whom a visit would not be possible may be selected for a telephone interview.

 In general, if an applicant has not heard about a possible invitation by late January, it is unlikely that he or she will be invited to Stanford or admitted.
 Applicants who are not selected for an interview will receive a letter which states that no further action will be taken on their application by the Committee on Graduate Admissions and Policy.